drkaizeng/fingers_in_the_pi/docs/initial_setup/ssh_setup.md

 sudo apt-get install keychain
 ```

-Add `eval `keychain --eval --agents ssh id_ed25519`` to `~/.bash_profile`.
+Add ``eval `keychain --eval --agents ssh id_ed25519` `` to `~/.bash_profile`.
 Then everytime we log in (e.g., after rebooting the Pi), the system will ask for the passphrase.
 We only need to do this once though.

+## Some observations
+After starting the Pi, gives it a few minutes for it to start to respond to `ping` or `ssh` connection requests.
+We have also experienced situation where the Pi suddenly stops responding.
+Just wait a few minutes.
+It will come back on.